Omoluabi1003/ETL-AI/README.md

 ## Enhanced ML Capabilities

-If you want substantially more powerful ML capabilities through a multi-agentic system, sign up for [www.k-dense.ai](https://www.k-dense.ai).
+If you want substantially more powerful ML capabilities through a multi-agentic system, sign up for [www.etl-ai.com](https://www.etl-ai.com).
 Currently in closed beta, launching publicly in December 2025.

 ## Upcoming Features

 - **Modal sandbox integration** - Choose any type of compute you want
-- **K-Dense Web features** - We might make some features from K-Dense Web available here based on interest
+- **ETL AI Web features** - We might make some features from ETL AI Web available here based on interest

 ## Star History